SysKitTeam/docs-point/docs/point-collaborators/resolve-governance-tasks/maximum-number-of-owners.md

 description: This article explains how to resolve the Maximum number of Owners policy vulnerabilities.
 ---

-# Maximum Number of Owners
+# Resolve Maximum Number of Owners Tasks

 **This article shows how Microsoft Teams, Microsoft 365 Group, and SharePoint Site owners can resolve a policy vulnerability regarding the maximum number of owners** allowed by the organization’s policy defined in Syskit Point.